benze/test-jdo/README.md

 * <a href="https://github.com/datanucleus/test-jdo/blob/master/src/test/java/org/datanucleus/test/MultithreadTest.java">src/test/java/org/datanucleus/test/MultithreadTest.java</a>   **[Edit this if a multi-thread test is required]**

 To run this, simply type "mvn clean compile test"

+---

+Sample to demonstrate a problem with Abstract class representing N-1 relation with implicit transactions.
+This causes infinite loop StackOverflows for some reason.
+Similarly, the "fetch-fk-only" does not seem to make any difference.

+Using implicit transactions (ie: no defined `tx.begin()` or `tx.commit()`) causes an infinite loop when DN attempts to load the `Person` object.